Beech: Year 3 and Year 4

 Homework

-From term 4 onwards, the expectation is that all children are using Doodle for 10 mins a day roughly five times a week.
+From the beginning of this academic year, the expectation is that all children are using Doodle for 10 mins a day roughly five times a week.
 Little and often is key!
 Year 3’s should access Doodle Maths and Year 4’s Doodle Maths and Tables.

 Assessments